dssg-berlin/dssg-berlin-slides/sponsors-en.md

 # Data Dive as pinnacle of projects

-At a weekend-long event the data science-community partners up with our selected NPOs to solve their data problems collaboratively.
+At a weekend event the data science community partners up with our selected NPOs to solve their data problems collaboratively.

-The event generates attention with data scientists and social organizations alike and enables wide participation.
+The event creates attention among data scientists and social organizations alike and enables wide participation.

 It’s free for data scientists.